Turkish PM praises Egypt for recalling envoy from Israel

 Mursi has sought to set up a regional group on Syria that comprises Egypt, Turkey and Saudi Arabia - all opposed to Assad - with Iran, which is the Syrian president's staunch ally.
 After a preparatory meeting, Saudi Arabia has stayed away.

-The Turkish prime minister also repeated that Turkey was ready for closer business ties with Egypt, whose economy has been pummeled by the turmoil that followed Mubarak's overthrow.
+The Turkish prime minister also repeated that Turkey was ready for closer business ties with Egypt, whose economy has been pummelled by the turmoil that followed Mubarak's overthrow.

 (Additional reporting by Seltem Iyigun in Istanbul; Writing by Edmund Blair; Editing by Alison Williams)